andyfreer/dash-machine/README.md

 npm run build
 ```

+To run the visualizer after build, copy the whole folder to a local or remote webserver and open index.html from a browser.

+Keys: you can press 'q' to manually cycle through quality settings.

 ### Goal

 Due to the lack of open-source 3D blockchain visualizers I decided to roll one for Dash.. inspired by BitBonkers & BitListen

 ### Overview

-When the page loads, the Dash.Machine object in  [/src/dash-machine.js](https://github.com/andyfreer/dash-machine/blob/master/src/dash-machine.js)  is created which runs the visualization in an HTML5 canvas passed into the constructor.
+When the page loads, the DashMachine object in  [/src/dash-machine.js](https://github.com/andyfreer/dash-machine/blob/master/src/dash-machine.js)  is created which runs the visualization in an HTML5 canvas passed into the constructor.

-A benchmark is run for 3 seconds behind a loading screen at start to determine the device FPS (and later tune the graphics and physics settings appropriately), preload all the assets and get the best bock and its tx from Insight.
+A benchmark is run for 3 seconds behind a loading screen at start to determine the device FPS (and later tune the graphics and physics settings appropriately), preload all the assets and get the best block and its tx from Insight.

-After preload the best block and tx are added to the scene as a starting point and then we listen for new unconfirmed tx and confirmed blocks from a websocket hooked into Insight, defaulted to http://insight.dash.org/insight/.
+After preload the best block and tx are added to the scene as a starting point and then we listen for new unconfirmed tx and confirmed blocks from a websocket hooked into Insight using socket.io, defaulted to http://insight.dash.org/insight/.

 When a new block hash is seen we re-query Insight to get the block height and a cube is added with the height written on each face and to the html HUD including a timer that just increments since the last block was received.